yh-yunchuang-fe/oak/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue Template
-about: Issue Template
+about: Before you create a issue, read this.
 title: ''
 labels: ''
 assignees: ''

 ---

-## Prerequisites

 Please answer the following questions for yourself before submitting an issue. **YOU MAY DELETE THE PREREQUISITES SECTION.**